ajbazz/doppel-tweet-mods/README.md

 # Doppel Tweet
 Doppel Tweet is a simple, lightweight JavaScript class for Node.js that uses [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) to generate Tweets from a vocaulary base copied from another Twitter account.

+See the [Timtelligence Twitter profile](https://twitter.com/timtelligence) to see what this looks like!
+Nonsensical, but practically Skynet.

 ## Getting started
 ### Installation
 Install Doppel Tweet with `npm i --s doppel-tweet`